-You should submit an application for credit transfer upon your initial enrolment on the programme or before the end of the add/drop period of the first semester of your first year of study.
+You should submit an application for credit transfer upon your initial enrolment on the programme or before the end of the add / drop period of the first semester of your first year of study.
 Late applications may not be considered.
 For students whose tuition fees are charged by credits, a credit transfer fee will be charged.

-The validity period of subject credits earned is eight years from the year of attainment, i.e. the year in which the subject is completed, unless otherwise specified by the department responsible for the content of the subject (e.g. the credit was earned in

-2008-09, then the validity period should count from 2009 for eight years).
+The validity period of subject credits earned is eight years from the year of attainment, i.e. the year in which the subject is completed, unless otherwise specified by the Department responsible for the content of the subject (e.g. the credit was earned in 2010-11, then the validity period should count from 2011 for eight years).
 Credits earned from previous studies should remain valid at the time when the student applies for transfer of credits.

-There is a limit on the maximum number of credits that could be transferred.
+Subject to the terms and conditions stipulated in the Notice of Offer, there is a limit to the maximum number of credits that can be transferred.
 If the credits attained from previous study are from PolyU, the total credits transferred should not exceed 67% of the required credits for the award.
 If the credits gained are from other institutions, the total credits transferred should not exceed 50%.
 In cases where both types of credits are transferred, not more than 50% of the required number of credits for the academic award may be transferred.
 Grades may or may not be given for the transferred credits.